PoliNetworkOrg/polinetworkdocs/docs/Infra/setup.md

 :::

 :::danger
 Starting from Kubectl v1.26, the Azure auth plugin has been removed.
-If you're using a new version, you'll need to install Kubectl and Kubelogin by running ```sudo az aks install-cli```.
+If you're using a new version, you'll need to install Kubectl and Kubelogin.
 Then run ```kubectl get pods -n <namespace>``` again.

 For now as there is no install instruction on the kubelogin repo for linux, download the latest release for your computer architecture from [here](https://github.com/Azure/kubelogin/releases), unzip it and run it with `./kubelogin convert-kubeconfig`.
 Follow the indicated steps
 :::